oracle/python-oracledb/doc/src/api_manual/module.rst

     This value is used in both the python-oracledb Thin and Thick modes.
 See :ref:`tokenauth`.

+    The ``pool_name`` parameter is expected to be a string which specifies the name of the pool when using multiple DRCP pools with Oracle Database 23.4 or later.
+This value is used in both python-oracledb Thin and Thick modes.
+    See :ref:`DRCP Pool Names <poolnames>`.

     The ``thick_mode_dsn_passthrough`` and ``handle`` parameters are ignored in python-oracledb Thin mode.

+    .. versionchanged:: 3.2.0

+        The ``pool_name`` parameter was added.

     .. versionchanged:: 3.0.0